-Cost Centre Scheme Detail Slippage Requested £ Explanation of Slippage Effect on service delivery if not approved 1 /122 1 Replacement Boats Fairhaven Purchase of Plant & Machinery 55,000 resented to Council in December 2014, which confirmed the award.
-Major problems with the supplier led to a cancellation of the contract in February 2015.
-Alternative boat provision is now being sought and a new proposal will be presented to the Tourism and Leisure Committee in 2015.
-The boat service at Fairhaven Lake generates an annual income to the Council.
+Cost Centre Scheme Detail Slippage Requested £ Explanation of Slippage Effect on service delivery if not approved Z133 - 1 Purchase of Plant & Machinery in 2015 The boat service at Fairhaven Lake generates an annual income to the Council.
 Due to the failure of the supplier to provide 9 new boats, a reduced boat service is currently being delivered.
 If the fleet of boats is not increased, there will be a negative impact on the projected annual income.
 The boat service proves to be a very popular attraction for tourists and local people and continuing to run a reduced service could ultimately lead to bad public perception of the Council and the possibility of customer complaints.
-Z108 Cemetery / Crematorium Pumping Station Building Works and Improvements 4,000 ALIA TO INCIAMANT WASTNAY Without a fully functioning pumping station the Council could not meet its long term statutory responsibilities.
+Z108 Crematorium Building Works and Improvements 4,000 Delivery of the refurbishment element of the works has been delayed due to inclement weather.
+Without a fully functioning pumping station the Council could not meet its long term statutory responsibilities.
 It is important therefore that this work progresses at a later date.
-Z100 Woodlands Road - Ansdell - Regeneration Phase 2 Building Works and Improvements 4,000 As a result of savings achieved on the cost of the scheme, additional works funded from the balance of the scheme financing have been agreed with community for delivery in the next financial year.
+Ansdell - Building Works and Improvements 4,000 As a result of savings achieved on the cost of the scheme, additional works funded from the balance of the scheme financing have been agreed with community for delivery in the next financial year.
 The council would fail to meet the requirement of a S106 agreement.
-Fylde Headlands Preliminary Work Building Works and Improvements 16,000 The outcome of the study will form the basis of a grant submission in order to secure capital funding for the initial phases of work to replace the coastal defences at Fairhaven Lake and Church Scar.
+Z116 Preliminary Work Building Works and Improvements 16,000 Initial progress with the scheme has been slower than was originally planned.
+The project is however now making good progress and is expected to be completed in 2015/16.
+The outcome of the study will form the basis of a grant submission in order to secure capital funding for the initial phases of work to replace the coastal defences at Fairhaven Lake and Church Scar.
 The study would not be able to proceed were the slippage request not to be approved and consequently the delivery of the Coastal Protection scheme would not progress.
-Z131 Repair & Renewal - Flood Defences Building Works and Improvements 30,000 the scheme financing will ensure that sufficient funding is in place for any further claims under the scheme in 2015/16 The grant received from central government is to be used to pay for flood defence and remediation works at affected properties within the borough.
+Z131 I- Flood Detences Building Works and Improvements 30,000 Defra have extended the deadline for submission of grant applications from 31st March 2015 to 30th June 2015.
+Slippage of the balance of the scheme financing will ensure that sufficient funding is in place for any further claims under the scheme in 2015/16.
+The grant received from central government is to be used to pay for flood defence and remediation works at affected properties within the borough.
 If the slippage request was not approved, the grant would need to be repaid and affected properties would not have the works carried out.
-Z132 Compliance with INSPIRE Directive Purchase of Software 7,000 The Inchire cottware hac been ordered but is not vet available Repayment of grant and not complying with EU Inspire Directive and any penalties that come from this.
-Development Services sub-total £ 135,000 Total Ca apital Slippage £ 211,000
+INSPIRE Purchase of Software 7,000 I I NA INCNITA COTTWATA NAC NAAN OTAATAA NIIT IC NOT VAT AVAIIANIA Repayment of grant and not complying with EU Inspire Directive and any penalties that come from this.
+Development Services sub-total £ 135,000 Total C apital Slippage £ 211,000